dcmeglio/hubitat-kohlerdtv/README.md

 To connect to the device you will need to specify the IP of your System Controller and specify the details about your lights and valves.
 If you have a Kohler Konnect module it can optionally use your Konnect credentials to automatically discover your system components.

 ## Limitations
 Currently the only commands that can be sent are to turn the shower on/off and start a preset.
-There is currently no way to manage individual valves or the lights, however their status is reported.
+There is currently no way to manage lights, music, or steam.
+Light status is reported however.